Murphy Writing of Stockton University and Swansea University Present

 Writing Getaway photos.

-video highlights of our 2012 Wales Writing Getaway, created
+video highlights of our 2012 writing retreat in Wales, created

 by participant Nicole Zuckerman.
 Mae fy hofrenfad yn llawn llyswennod.